Aeonovyli/aeonovyli.github.io/page1.md

 • Lore for books
 • Dragons
 • Sci-fi elements
 • High-powered devices (Seriously, an device that would make objects explode if it was aimed at them.
 AI seemes to think it wouldn't work.
 Sad, though.
-I would love to finally make my own g[...]
+I would love to finally make my own glass)
 • Taking things apart
 • Making electronic circuits
 • Creating in general; hence Luanti in creative and packed with mods.